ActuallyAdequate/Chimaera/core/rules/turns.md

 ## How many Actions

-Every Creature including the Mutated have 1 Action on their turn.
-This means that they select 1 Limb to Activate its Body Parts.
+Every Creature including the Mutated have 2 Actions on their turn.
+This means that you select 1 Limb to Activate its Body Parts.
+Once that action is resolved, you select 1 other limb to Activate its Body Parts.

 ## When to use a Strict Turn Order